elunna/nerfhack-changelog/README.md

 * Intrinsics speed, stealth, and telepathy are no longer granted by the gods when #offering.
 * Getting troubles fixed by prayer abuses constitution.
 * Permanent alignment conversion prevents more divine protection from being granted
-* Artifacts gifts only unrestrict skill for the first gift.
+* Only one skill per game will be unrestricted by your god via artifact gifts.

 ### Altar cracking
 **Once the player has received two gifts or has been crowned, altars have a 50% chance to crack with each subsequent gift.**